 Rhode Island Housing Award Program

-Rhode Island Housing Begins Award Program for Housing Industry Students
+Rhode Island Housing Award Program for Housing Industry Students

-Scholarships will be available for students pursuing education and training related to housing.
+Rhode Island Housing Award Program Michael Van Leessten Scholarships are offered on an annual basis for students pursuing education and training related to housing.
 Additional consideration will be given to veterans.

 One award of $5,000 for a student pursuing a license in the construction trades through an apprenticeship or technical school program, or a credential in construction management.